 In such an environment, people prefer to turn small screws, but not the big wheel.
-People prefer to innovate in a three-step mode, but not to reorient themselves.
+People prefer to innovate in a three-step model, but not to reorient themselves.
 In this way, groundbreaking innovations have very bad cards in established organizations.
-But with bad cards you lose a game.
+But with bad cards, you lose a game.

 In our book “Creating Innovation” you will have the opportunity to learn more in a totally unprecedented format.

 On the other side more and more medium-sized industrial companies are also recognizing the enormous potential of innovative technology.
 Cloud solutions in particular are becoming increasingly popular.
 They make it possible to open up new business areas that take advantage of AI and Machine Learning.
 For example, the evaluation of all production data in real-time opens up the opportunity to completely rethink complex processes – for example, using a digital twin that simulates production.

 In addition, machine learning methods help to ensure consistently high quality and to design maintenance cycles in such a way that the risks of failure are reduced to a minimum – keyword predictive maintenance.
 The more digitally processed operating data is available, the more accurate statements and forecasts are possible.
 Even processes that become products and machines that control material inventories or settle supplier invoices via blockchain are no longer utopia in the Internet of Things of today.
 But here, too, the key to successful digitization is the appropriate IT expertise.